Alfonsina Storni: Wider recognition

 During one of her most productive periods, from 1918 to 1920 Storni published three volumes of poetry: El dulce daño (Sweet Pain), 1918; Irremediablemente (Irremediably), 1919; and Languidez (Languor) 1920.
 The latter received the first Municipal Poetry Prize and the second National Literature Prize, which added to her prestige and reputation as a talented writer. she also published many articles in prominent newspapers and journals of the time.
 Later, she continued her experimentation with form in 1925's Ocre, a volume composed almost entirely of sonnets that are among her most traditional in structure.
 These verses were written around the same time as the more loosely structured prose poems of her lesser-known volume, Poemas de Amor, from 1926.

-The magazine Nosotros was influential in spearheading the rise of new argentine literature by helping to form the opinions of the readers.
+The magazine Nosotros was influential in spearheading the rise of new Argentine literature by helping to form the opinions of the readers.
 In 1923, Nosotros published a survey aimed at members of the “new literary generation.”
 The question was simple: Which three or four poets under the age of thirty do you admire the most?
 At that time, Storni had just turned thirty-one, and was too old to be considered a “Master of the new generation.”

+Her work has been broadly translated into English.
+A notable anthology: Alfonsina and The Sea: Selected Poems (2024) was published by Huayruro Editorial, containing poems selected broadly from her career and the celebrated prose poems: Poems of Love.